Woman can’t get tax refund because IRS says she’s dead

 PISCATAWAY, N.J.
-(WPIX) – New Jersey resident Jeanette Carpenter is very much alive.
-But according to the Internal Revenue Service, she is dead.
+(WPIX) — New Jersey resident Jeanette Carpenter is very much alive, but according to the Internal Revenue Service, she’s dead.

 “My Social Security number belongs to a deceased person,” Carpenter said.